 How to Tell your Bluetooth Devices was Hacked.

-However, there are a few pointers you can leverage on to know if someone has connected to your devices such as speaker and headphones.
+However, there are a few pointers you can leverage to know if someone has connected to your devices such as speakers and headphones.

 If you have to re-establish the connection again it means that the headphones or speaker connected to another device which if it is around and on will connect automatically.
 You cannot know when someone is connecting to most headphones and speakers.

 Pairing headphones and speakers, with other devices, is automatic unlike in mobile phones where you have to allow the pairing.
 PCs and laptops, unlike mobile phones and Bluetooth headphones, keep a record of all devices that they have been paired to.

 You just have to check and confirm the device that is connected.
 It is important to note in these devices only devices that they are paired to can connect automatically.